 Whether you already have gleaming hardwood floors, are hoping to restore the original hardwood floors in your home, or even have purchased laminate to mimic the hardwood floor look, then you know that special care must be taken to keep your floors shining like new.

-My grandmother always told me that “cleanliness is next to Godliness,” and I took those words to heart.
-So, since purchasing my own home I have meticulously worked through all of the methods for cleaning my hard floors.
-I absolutely love the use of a dust mop, but I have often wondered what can I spray on a dust mop to make it more effective?
+You’ve probably heard the phrase “cleanliness is next to Godliness,” and if you care about maintaining the value of your home, you’ve taken those words to heart.
+So, since purchasing your own home you’ve meticulously worked through all of the methods for cleaning your floors.
+Maybe you have a dust mop, but have you ever wondered “what can I spray on a dust mop to make it more effective?”

 In this article, we are going to discuss what can be used in addition to a dust mop, and we will examine the most effective practices for using a dust mop to keep dust and debris off of your floors.

 All types of floors require different types of long-term care, but almost all of these floors can also benefit from the regular use of a dust mop.

 Let’s look into the various types of floors and how a high-quality dust mop and a high-performance duster spray can help maintain your floor in a simple and efficient way.

 Tile flooring is popular in many homes, especially homes built in the 1990s and early 2000s.
 Tile is also a popular choice for kitchens and bathrooms built in just about any decade.
 While any type of hard floor is bound to collect dust, tile floors prove to be extra stubborn due to the grout used to hold each tile in place.